TSchwierz/SelfLocalisationCF/README.md

 ## Current Tasks (no particular order):
 1. The project is getting long and complicated codewise.
 Proper documentation is crucial to maintain overview.
 Improve the readability and documentation of the code.
 3. Refine the position prediction algorithm by reducing time spent calculating the covariance matrix.
+1. Tweak altitude control by finding optimal pid gains.
-1. Add altitude control to the random walk and GridNetwork.
+1. Review random walk update function.
 1. Add the 3rd dimension to the grid network and prediction code.